 Now, he turns his pen and sketchpad toward creating a new book on a subject that has been a personal obsession for nearly six decades: the fight against war, humankind’s never-ending scourge.
 Definitely supporting this Kickstarter!

 Philip Coppola is a man who loves New York’s subway stations so much that he’s spent the last 38 years sketching them in glorious detail with just a ball point pen.
 I admire this man’s patience and being in it for the long haul.
 We need more of this.

-Big thanks to Squarespace for continuously supporting my blog and RSS Feed.
+Big thanks to Squarespace for continously sponsoring my blog and RSS feed.

 These days, there are many ways to create an online identity.
 Setting yourself apart online, however, that’s a different story.
 Squarespace is the only platform that gives your website the power of beautiful design.
 With customizable templates that were crafted by world-class designers, you can create a website that stands out on any device.
 Start your free trial today and use offer code SWISSMISS for 10% off.

 – Ben Vida is an artist and composer who sat six people in front of a camera and told them to smile.
 He recorded them and studied the video to plot music to each person’s micro-expressions.
 Love the idea.
 But some of these sounds don’t sound ‘happy’ enough for me though.

 The above video lets you watch the sinking of the Titanic in real time.
 According to the web site Titanic Facts, the ship sank in two hours and 40 minutes in 1912.
 And that’s precisely how long things take to unfold in the video above.
 Wow.

 Their unique fragrance was created in collaboration with Agilex Fragrances, and includes notes of Dewy Fuchsia Petals, Pink Poppies, Ylang Ylang, and Poplar Wood.
 Next time, instead of a bouquet of flowers for that special someone, bring a Perennial Set instead.